 - 1. Reduce pedestrian accidents by increasing the safety factor. - 2.
-Perceptions of the safety of non-motorized travel strongly influence decisions about alternative modes of travel for many. - 3.
-Reducing either the width or number of travel lanes to make space for shoulder or bike paths will improve safety (road diet). - 4.
-Refer to 'Level of Stress' on the following pages.
+Improve perceptions of the safety of non-motorized travel, which strongly influences decisions about alternative modes of travel for many. - 3.
+Reduce either the width or number of travel lanes to make space for shoulder or bike paths will improve safety (road diet).